AFLplusplus/AFLplusplus/llvm_mode/README.whitelist.md

 required anymore (and might hurt performance and crash detection, so better not use -g).

-## 4) UNIX-style file name pattern matching
+## 4) UNIX-style filename pattern matching
 By default you need to add all the files you want to whitelist to the file specified by AFL_LLVM_WHITELIST.
-By setting the env variable AFL_LLVM_WHITELIST_FNMATCH,  afl++ will allows use of wildcards and other matching features available through `fnmatch` (we use `fnmatch` with no flags set).
-Note that setting AFL_LLVM_WHITELIST_FNMATCH might break backwards-compatibility, since it does not match on the end of the file entry anymore, but rather matches on the full filename path.
+By setting the env variable AFL_LLVM_WHITELIST_FNMATCH, afl++ allows use of wildcards and other matching features available through `fnmatch` (we use `fnmatch` with no flags set).
+Note that setting AFL_LLVM_WHITELIST_FNMATCH might break backwards-compatibility with existing whitelists, since it does not match on the end of the file entry anymore, but rather matches on the full filename path.

 The behavior should be the same if you prepend `*/` to every line.